maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 + You can get detailed realtime information about your Function app from the Kudu service at 'https://\<_unique-prefix_>-function-app.scm.azurewebsites.net/'.

 ## Known issues

++ The resource type Microsoft.Insights/components is only supported in certain locations as of the last update to this template.
+To avoid deployment failures, deploy the template to one of the following locations:
+  + East US
+  + South Central US
+  + North Europe
+  + West Europe
+  + Southeast Asia
+  + West US 2
+  + UK South
+  + Canada Central
+  + Central India
+  + Japan East
+  + Australia East
+  + Korea Central
+  + France Central
+  + East US 2
+  + East Asia

 ## See also